 Lithuania Minor used to be the Lithuania's most distinct region.
 Save for a few brief periods it had been ruled by German states until the 20th century.
-Its peasantry however spoke Lithuanian and in a sense this region was the heartland of Lithuanian culture.
+Its peasantry, however, spoke Lithuanian and, in a sense, this region was the heartland of Lithuanian culture.
 First Lithuanian books were printed in Lithuania Minor (1547) and knygnešiai (book carriers) of the 19th century smuggled Lithuanian literature from there to the Russian-occupied Lithuania where Lithuanian language was banned.
 Even the flag and anthem of Lithuania Minor predate those of Lithuania.

 Lithuania Minor and both its communities were shattered by World War 2 and the subsequent Soviet Genocide of Lithuania Minor (1944-1949).
-Soviet army attrocities left 300 000 civilians dead, including 130 000 Lithuanians (most of the remaining locals fled or were expelled).
-In a sense this killed the region itself.
+Soviet army atrocities left 300 000 civilians dead, including 130 000 Lithuanians (most of the remaining locals fled or were expelled).
+In a sense, this killed the region itself.
 Most of Lithuania Minor was then ceded to Soviet Russia as Kaliningrad Oblast, new Russian placenames coined for its towns and Russian settlers came from the east.
 Klaipėda Region remained more authentic as it is still Lithuanian and uses the original placenames.
 However most people there are also post-WW2 settlers and their descendants as lietuvininkai communities were destroyed or displaced.

 However, the buildings still remind of the past.
 The downtowns here are built of bricks.
 The barns are brick, the churches are built of red brick as well.
 Some wooden frame buildings exist.

 Klaipėda is the area's most interesting city.
 Albeit severely damaged in the World War 2 and afterward with most of its imposing churches torn down by the Soviets its downtown with a rectangular street plan and German-built homes is still nice.